wikimedia/operations-software-elasticsearch-plugins/README.txt

 needs to:
  - update debian/rules to set the new elastic/build version
- - update debian/plugin_urls.lst to add new plugins or change custom versions
+ - update debian/plugin_urls.lst to add new plugins or change custom versions make sure the GPG key ID (separated by comma at the end of a line) matches the one used for signing the release, and that this key has been published
  - update debian/changelog to indicate what's new

 Then they need to generate the debian/sha256sums file: